cikasm/docs-website/pages/about.md

 ## Overview

+Ever met someone who’s always asking, “Why this?
+Why that?”
+That’s me.
+Over the past decade, I've explored roles across industries like food machinery, industrial services, and software development, discovering that making the complex simple is what truly drives me.

-My experience in journalism taught me to dig deep, get to the heart of the story, and communicate it in a way that's easy to follow.
-It's this investigative mindset that I bring to technical writing.
+My experience in journalism taught me to dig deep, get to the heart of the story, and communicate it in a way that’s easy to follow.
+It’s this investigative mindset that I bring to technical writing.

-I believe that great documentation goes beyond technical accuracy; it should anticipate user needs, answer questions before they're asked, and make complex technology accessible
+I believe that great documentation goes beyond technical accuracy; it should anticipate user needs, answer questions before they’re asked, and make complex technology accessible.

 ## What Inspired Me to Become a Technical Writer?